 Developers: The Creative and Sensory Sweep

 Originally planned for release in 2007 to coincide with the HD DVD release of the full Dirty Harry collection, Warner Bros. planned to release not one, but two Dirty Harry games.
 The main game, developed by The Creative, entered the planning stages in 2004 and was scheduled for release on the then upcoming Xbox 360 and PlayStation 3.
-The other game, which nobody knew about at the time, was scheduled for release on the PlayStation 2, Xbox, PC, Wii and Nintendo DS and was been developed by Sensory Sweep.
-Both games were designed independently of each other, and were completely different games, but each followed the same plot.
+The other game, which nobody knew about at the time, was scheduled for release on the PlayStation 2, Xbox, PC, Wii and Nintendo DS and was being developed by Sensory Sweep.
+Both games were designed independently of each other, and were completely different games, but each followed the same overall plot.
 The story was set between Dirty Harry and Magnum Force, and both games were set to include an all star cast.
 Clint Eastwood and his studio Malpaso were on board from the beginning, with the star reprising his role from the films.
 He was to be joined by Laurence Fishburne, Lucy Liu and Gene Hackman among others.
 The Creative had high ambitions for their version of the game, with the studio envisioning a huge, open world game in the style of Grand Theft Auto.
-Sensory Sweep’s version was more stripped down and utilized a cel-shaded art style to compensate for been aimed at older hardware.
+Sensory Sweep’s version was more stripped down and utilized a cel-shaded art style to compensate for being aimed at older hardware.
 But both developers ran in to issues.
-The Creative just wasn’t capable of developing a huge, open world game with their small, inexperienced team, and as such by 2007, when the game was due for release, only about 30% of the game was finished, and what was finished was a shallow, linear cover-based shooter.
+The Creative just wasn’t capable of developing a huge, open world game with their small, inexperienced team, and as such by 2007, when the game was due for release, only about 30% of the game was finished, and what was finished was nothing other than a shallow, linear cover-based shooter.
 Sensory Sweep’s version was even less complete, and the studio ran in to even more problems.
-The studio wasn’t experienced with console development, all of their previous titles had been portable games, and the project languished.
+The studio wasn’t experienced with console development, all of its previous titles had been portable games, and the project languished.
 When it became apparent that both studios were having problems Malpaso pulled out of the project, cancelling both games fearing harm to the franchise if they were released in sub-par quality.
 While I have doubts that Sensory Sweep’s version would ever have been good, The Creative’s version had promise.
 If it was under the control of a more experienced developer, such as Rockstar North, I think it could have been a gem.

 Format: Sega 32X

 When Technosoft released Herzog Zwei for the Mega Drive in 1989, a sequel to a Japanese exclusive strategic shoot ’em up for the MSX and PC-88 computers, it pioneered the real-time strategy genre, laying the foundations that went on to greatly influence games such as Dune II, Command & Conquer, Warcraft, Starcraft, Age of Empires and Company of Heroes.
 Herzog Zwei is arguably one of the most influential video games of all time.
 A third game in the series was planned for release on the Sega 32X, labelled Herzog Drei by fans, although it never had an official title as the game never entered full development.
-This was because the 32X was a monumental failure and was forgotten about by Sega rather quickly.
+This was because the 32X was a monumental failure which was forgotten about by Sega rather quickly.
 With Technosoft closing its doors in 2001 the chances of a Herzog Drei revival went with them, but I would still love to see it brought back from the dead.
 If you’re looking for something similar I’d recommend AirMech, a MOBA for PS4, Xbox One and PC that was heavily influenced by Herzog Zwei and which is often dubbed Herzog Drei by fans thanks to the similarities.

 Mega Man Legends 3